scra88le/Final_project/docs/03-results.md

 ### Evaluate model performance using test data

 A training data set was tested against the best model fit.
-The results of classifier accruracy are shown in Table \@ref(tab:evalPerf).
+The results of classifier accuracy are shown in Table \@ref(tab:evalPerf).

 Metric     Estimate